Theo2co/adanalysts-template-website/storydata.md

   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p><strong>INT.
 APARTMENT 4A – LATE EVENING.</strong></p>
     <p>The room is quiet now.
 The analysis is finished.
-Over slices of pizza that Penny definitely did not order, they pause to reflect on what actually changed  -  and what did not.</p>
+Over slices of pizza that Penny definitely did not order, they pause to reflect on the various conclusions they reached throughout their study.</p>
   </div>
 </div>